Wirex Token (WXT) Market Cap Tops $19.19 Million

-Wirex Token (CURRENCY:WXT) traded up 1.6% against the dollar during the 24 hour period ending at 19:00 PM E.T. on March 6th.
-During the last week, Wirex Token has traded up 1.3% against the dollar.
-One Wirex Token token can now be bought for $0.0101 or 0.00000111 BTC on major exchanges including KuCoin and OKEx.
-Wirex Token has a total market cap of $19.19 million and approximately $325,932.00 worth of Wirex Token was traded on exchanges in the last 24 hours.
+Wirex Token (CURRENCY:WXT) traded up 1.6% against the dollar during the 1-day period ending at 15:00 PM ET on March 8th.
+Wirex Token has a market capitalization of $19.19 million and approximately $325,932.00 worth of Wirex Token was traded on exchanges in the last day.
+In the last seven days, Wirex Token has traded up 1.3% against the dollar.
+One Wirex Token token can currently be bought for approximately $0.0101 or 0.00000111 BTC on major cryptocurrency exchanges including OKEx and KuCoin.

 - Chainlink (LINK) traded up 0.7% against the dollar and now trades at $4.71 or 0.00051635 BTC.